NirbhaySirsikar/LearnTuber/user-guide.md

 ## Step 3

-Run "npm install" on both server and client terminal.
+Run "npm install" on both server and client terminal. ( Make sure you have Node.js installed in your system for the following command to run)

 ## Step 4